-A Sarasota Theft Lawyer You Can Trust
+A Lawyer You Can Trust

 Florida law uses the term “theft” to describe multiple property crimes, including petit theft, grand theft, burglary, fraud, and other offenses.
 Almost every “theft” crime, whether a misdemeanor or felony, are considered by the Florida criminal justice system to be “crimes of dishonesty or untruthfulness.”
 A conviction for any crime of dishonesty can be used against you when you apply for a job, during a background check, or if you ever testify in a court of law.
-Each Sarasota theft lawyer at Fowler Law Group has extensive experience handling all types theft related charges.
+Each Sarasota theft crime defense lawyer at Fowler Law Group has extensive experience with handling all types of theft related charges.

 The crime(s) of petit/grand theft occur when a person takes another person’s property without consent and with the intention of temporarily or permanently depriving the person of the property.